SparkysWidgets/Marlin/README.md

 # Marlin2ForPipetBot 3D Printer and Lab Robot CNC Firmware

 Additional documentation can be found in the repository [DerAndere1/Marlin at https://github.com](https://github.com/DerAndere1/Marlin/tree/Marlin2ForPipetBot), the [Wiki](https://github.com/DerAndere1/Marlin/wiki) or on the [PipetBot-A8 project homepage](https://derandere.gitlab.io/pipetbot-a8) that is part of the [authors homepage](https://derandere.gitlab.io).
-For CNC machines with additional axes (I, J, K, U, V, W) that can be used for indexed machining or to drive pumps or other tools, e.g. lab robots (liquid handling robots, "pipetting robots").
+For multi-axis CNC machines and lab robots (liquid handling robots, "pipetting robots").
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

 Marlin supports up to nine non-extruder axes plus extruders (e.g. XYZABCUVW+E or XYZABCW+E or XYZCUVW+E or XYZABC+E or XYZUVW+E).

 ## G-code
-The G-code syntax of Marlin2ForPipetBot is very close to that of LinuxCNC.
+The G-code syntax of Marlin2ForPipetBot closely resembles that of LinuxCNC.
 Here is a list of G-codes that deviated in official MarlinFirmware/Marlin and that are brought more in line with LinuxCNC syntax:
 - F (feedrate for G0, G1, G2, G3, G4, G5)
 - G10 (set offsets)
 - G43 (simple tool length compensation)
+- G49 (cancel tool length compensation and cancel tool centerpoint control)

+New G-codes:
+- G43.4 (tool centerpoint control)

 ### G1 (Linear Move)